 These quantity pseudo-selectors helps to style elements based on the sibling count.

-Rucksack will allow you to set aliases for long property names and save excessive keystrokes.
+The rucksack will allow you to set aliases for long property names and save excessive keystrokes.
 You just need to add it to the @alias rule in the format (alias): (property);.
 Well, you can utilize the aliases anywhere including other properties.
 It is better to have a single @alias rule in a project and specify all aliases in a place.

 Rucksacks’ pseudo-elements let you style efficiently the inner elements of HTML5 inputs across browsers.
-The range input (and the::placeholder when you enable automatic vendor prefixing) is the only element to support.
+The range input (and the:: placeholder when you enable automatic vendor prefixing) is the only element to support.
 Yet you can add the extra when browser vendor allows access to their UPIs.

 Rucksack enables the common clear fix methods into native methods within the clear property.
 It defines itself as the method by which developers make a parent element self-clear so that floats remain.

 Here you will find new two new methods to add – fix and fix legacy.
 You will get the same result, yet possess different degrees of browser support.
-You need to fix the output of cleaner code that you will require for IE8.
+You need to fix the output of the cleaner code that you will require for IE8.

 Font src Expansion

 Rucksack offers a shortcut method to produce some of the bulletproof src set in @font-face.
 It includes a new font path and you need to set the path simply to the font files.
-This will create a src-set output based on the FontSpring syntax.
+This will create an src-set output based on the FontSpring syntax.